francisjoy/RESTspring/README.md

 # RESTspring
- REST API in java to insert and retrieve some data from a database table.
+ REST API in java to insert and retrieve data from SQL database table.